finbourne/scheduler-sdk-java-preview/sdk/docs/ImagesApi.md

 [EXPERIMENTAL] UploadImage: Uploads an image to be used for Scheduler jobs

-Every image must have at least one tag
+Every image must have at least one tag.
+Note: your image will not be available until the returned Docker commands are executed.

 ### Example
 ```java